Ighton/mythic-bastionland/4. Places/Holdings/Pembroke.md

 A fortified manor house, with several dozen dwellings within its walls.
 The surrounding lands serve as pasture and farmland.
-Ruled by [[Sir Ceredig, The Gallows Knight]].
+Ruled by [[Lady Dorka, The Temple Knight]].
+She is the oldest surviving child of [[Sir Ceredig, The Gallows Knight|Sir Ceredig]].

 The fortified manor is well-built, in Romanesque style of beige stone, with small windows adorned with pillars.
 The central hall is filthy, clearly unkempt for some time.
 In the center of the halls hangs a dusty chandelier, and the walls are adorned with wreaths from last winter.

-A weak harvest has lead to a widespread famine across the holding.
-Sir Ceredig, fearing revolt, has put down any who speak up.
+Skirmishes and disease have terrorized the manor.
+As a result, the holding is weak, unstable, and survives only through their alliance with [[Aelyn's Gate]].
+Remnants of the [[Old Faith]] have gone into hiding.
 ## Relations
 **With [[Aelyn's Gate]]**: The two Knights have a strong bond, to the point where [[Sir Ceredig, The Gallows Knight|Sir Ceredig]]'s son sits on [[Lady Deryn, The Dusk Knight|Lady Deryn]]'s council.
 The alliance between the two families goes back many generations.